Let me share three stories from my travels with you:

 “Hey Sisi, where you going?”
 A drunk guy wonders into the road and starts to meander towards me.
 “Come here!”

 I walk faster.
 I cross the road.
-I decide to take Uber next time.
+I decide to take an Uber next time.

 If you haven’t seen #metoo scattered across the Facebook walls of the women in your world, I’m going to have to assume that you are one of the rare souls who aren’t on Facebook or ignores it because you have better things to do with your time (you do!).

-I find it hard to believe that any women is exempt from the #metoo campaign.
+I find it hard to believe that any woman is exempt from the #metoo campaign.
 We have all been harassed in some way shape or form.
-Every women in the world could put #metoo up as a Facebook status.
+Every woman in the world could put #metoo up as a Facebook status.

-Unfortunately, a lack of respect is ingrained our culture and we have let it prevail.
-We’ve said “they are boys, that’s the way they are.”
-We’ve said, “she wore a short dress, she was looking for it.”
+Unfortunately, a lack of respect is ingrained in our culture and we have let it prevail.
+We’ve said, “They are boys, that’s the way they are.”
+We’ve said, “She wore a short dress, she was looking for it.”